rushib1699/Task_03_Descriptive_Stats/Readme.md

       * The same analysis is performed after aggregating data by `page_id`.
       * The analysis is repeated after aggregating by both `page_id` and `ad_id`.

+Bonus Challenge: Visualizations & Narrative
+As part of a bonus challenge, a fourth script,

+bonus_visualizations.py, was created to produce supporting visualizations and develop a compelling narrative from the data.
+This involved creating histograms, bar charts, and boxplots to tell a story about the findings.

 ## Instructions to Run the Code

 1.  **Clone the repository:**